Consultation on advancing New Zealand’s energy transition

 • signals areas where the Government plans to do further work.

-We are asking for feedback on our understanding of the opportunities and trade-offs for using hydrogen in New Zealand, and the proposed role the Government could play in supporting it.
+Specifically, we asked for feedback on our understanding of the opportunities and trade-offs for using hydrogen in New Zealand, and the proposed role the Government could play in supporting it.

-In parallel with consultation on the Interim Hydrogen Roadmap, MBIE is working with industry on the technical design of the Regional Hydrogen Transition, the $100 million green hydrogen consumption rebate that was announced at Budget 2023.
+In parallel with work on the Interim Hydrogen Roadmap, MBIE is working with industry on the technical design of the Regional Hydrogen Transition, the $100 million green hydrogen consumption rebate that was announced at Budget 2023.
 The Regional Hydrogen Transition is one of the key actions to contribute to building a market for hydrogen.

 Find the roadmap in the list of consultation documents below